kitzberger/songs/Blame Us.md

 ### Intro

-	G   G   H7  H7
+	G   G   B7  B7
 	C   C   G   G

 ### Verse

-	I'm sitting here coz i got nowhere else to be feel free to join me if you please we would be the two sitting in the shade don't blame me for nodding off under these trees
+	I'm sitting here coz i got nowhere else to be feel free to join me if you please we would be them dudes sitting in the shade and probably nod off under these trees

 ### Pre Chorus

 	E   E   Am  Am
-	oh i hope this never fades, there's so much we could be, G   G   D   D
+	oh i hope we never die, there's so much more to see
+	G   G   D   D
-	if it did this'd be one empty memory
+	if we did this'd be one shitty afternoon

 ### Chorus
-	   C              H7
+	   C              B7
-	if i drop dead today
+	if we drop dead today
 	                      G
-	at least i'm free to say
+	our folks would have to say
 	      C           D               G
 	that no one ever saw this coming near